-Capital expenditure of £5.945m was undertaken during the year, of which £3.349m was for Housing Revenue Account purposes and £2.596m was spent on General Fund assets.
-The total capital expenditure compares with the Capital Programme original estimate of £21.008m which was revised down to £9.837m during the year.
+Capital expenditure of £4.746m was undertaken during the year, of which £3.881m was for Housing Revenue Account purposes and £865K was spent on General Fund assets.
+The total capital expenditure compares with the Capital Programme original estimate of £17.838m which was revised down to £6,697K during the year.
 Most of this variance is accounted for by delayed commencement to a number of items in the Capital Programme.
 The capital expenditure on Housing included construction of Willaston apartments and refurbishment works across the Council's housing estates, such as kitchen upgrades in Lower Pulrose and Tynwald Court.
-The largest item of Capital expenditure on the General Fund during the year related to the new civic amenity site.
+The largest item of capital expenditure on the General Fund during the year related to the new civic amenity site, at Middle Park Industrial Estate, which opened June 2023.

 Capital Programme expenditure during the year was funded from a combination of long term borrowing, capital receipts, contributions from either the revenue account, internal balances or reserves.
-The ongoing annual cost of long term borrowing used to fund Housing Revenue Account items is met by the Government Housing Deficiency arrangements, including a Grant from the Department of Infrastructure in order to fund any shortfall not covered by housing rental income.
+The ongoing annual cost of long term borrowing used to fund Housing Revenue Account items is met by the Government Housing Deficiency arrangements, including a grant from the Department of Infrastructure in order to fund any shortfall not covered by housing rental income.

-Actual 2022/23 £'000 Original Estimate 2022/23 £'000 Over/ (Under) 2022/23 £'000 Housing Revenue Account (HRA) 3,349 13,870 (10,521) General Rate Funded 2,596 7,138 (4,542) Total 5,945 21,008 (15,063)
+Actual 2023/24 £'000 Original Estimate 2023/24 £'000 Over/ (Under) 2023/24 £'000 Housing Revenue Account (HRA) 3,881 13,523 (9,642) General Rate Funded 865 4,315 (3,450) Total 4,746 17,838 (13,092)